 Organizations Working Activity

-Dera Sacha Sauda has also been conferred with an award from Asia Book of World Records, for 71,042 people volantarily pledging to donate eyes posthumously.
+Dera Sacha Sauda has also been conferred with an award from Asia Book of World Records for 71,042 people voluntarily pledging to donate eyes posthumously.

 Dr. Rajendra Prasad Centre for Ophthalmic Sciences was named after the first President of India, Dr. Rajendra Prasad to aid medical research and undertake the eye transplants.
 In the last year, around 1,000 transplantation surgeries were conducted here.